Spantree/terraform-provider-utils/user-docs/contributing.md

 **Important**: The `docs/` directory is auto-generated but committed to the repository because:

 - Terraform Registry reads docs from Git tags/releases
-- CI validates docs are up-to-date
+- Documentation must exist in the tagged commit

-**Workflow**:
+**Workflow (with pre-commit hooks installed)**:

 1. Update schema descriptions in `internal/provider/*.go`
-2. Run `make docs` to regenerate
+2. Run `git commit` - **pre-commit hook automatically generates docs!**
-3. Commit both code and `docs/` changes
+3. Both code and `docs/` changes are committed together

-If you forget to run `make docs`, CI will fail.
+If pre-commit hooks aren't installed, the GitHub Actions workflow will automatically generate and commit docs when you push to `main`.

 ---